Merry54/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-this project is mandatory
+this project is higher level programming.
-higher level programming